elye/loaderviewlibrary/README.md

 7. Setting the Text Style as BOLD would darken the loading shimmer

+8. Other feature of TextView and ImageView is still applicable.

-8. Use a custom shimmer color (note: if set, point 7 will not apply, your color will be used even if the Text Style is BOLD)
+9. Use a custom shimmer color (note: if set, point 7 will not apply, your color will be used even if the Text Style is BOLD)
     ```xml
     <com.elyeproj.loaderviewlibrary.LoaderTextView
          android:layout_width="match_parent"